DataSF/datasf.github.io/_resource_topics/open-data-licensing-standard.md

 It can sometimes take a lot of effort to publish open data.
 A smart licensing strategy can help maximize your return by allowing the broadest set of users to leverage your data.

-Below is a set of resources that informed our thinking on how we chose to license all SF open data under the "[Public Domain and Dedication License](http://opendatacommons.org/licenses/pddl/summary/)".
+Below is a set of resources that informed our thinking on how we chose to license all SF open data under the "[Public Domain and Dedication License](http://opendatacommons.org/licenses/pddl/summary/)" (PDDL).
 More on our final choice &nbsp;in our blog post "[Data License Liberation Day](https://datasf.org/blog/data-license-liberation-day/)".